splorp/npds-tracker-server/readme.md

 ## Advanced Set Up

-The basic configuration is great for development, testing, and Windows deployment.
-However, for those running Linux or Mac OS X, it may be preferable to install a more permanent version of the tracker.
+The basic set up is great for development, testing, and Windows deployment.
+However, for those running Linux or Mac OS X, it may be preferable to install a tidier and more permanent version of the tracker.

 For a cleaner installation, create a Java archive (JAR) file at the command line: